KamiLimu1/Task1/ReadMe.md

 ![](create_repository.png)

+{% important %}

-> :important: Select ```Create a readme file``` while creating your repository.
+Important: Select ```Create a readme file``` while creating your repository.
 This is a form of documentation that contains information about the other files in your repository or even what the repository aims to achieve.
 In my case, I have left it unselected as I will be creating a ReadMe locally.

+{% end important %}

 ### Setting up Git